Analysis: After an underwhelming 5-5 start, here’s what we’ve learned about the Storm so far

 “But we definitely want to get to the free-throw line.”

-The Storm have not attempted fewer than 24 three-pointers in any game this season.
+The Storm have not attempted fewer than 24 3-pointers in any game this season.
 However, in the past three games, Seattle has made 13, eight and seven free-throw attempts.

 4. The reserves need a leader